Sharko64/Sharko64/README.md

 ## 💡 Fun Fact
 I once hiked a 6962m peak just to catch the sunrise.
 It was worth every step and my heart rate is almost back at normal, but still no breath left!

+> To live is to suffer, to survive is to find some meaning in the suffering.
+> — Friedrich Nietzsche

 Thanks for stopping by! 🚀